WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 $ less genome_1.gff

 ```
-- The contents of the file genome_1.gff is displayed one screen at a time, to view the next screen press the spacebar.
+- The contents of the file "genome_1.gff" is displayed one screen at a time, to view the next screen press the spacebar.
-- As genome_1.gff is a large file this will take a while, therefore you may want to escape or exit from this command.
+- As genome_1.gff is a large file this will take a while, therefore, you may want to escape or exit from this command.
-     - To do this, press the q key, this kills the less command and returns you to the Unix prompt.
+     - To do this, press the "q" key - this kills the less command and returns you to the Unix prompt.
-- less can also scroll backwards if you hit the b key.
+- "less" can also scroll backwards if you hit the "b" key.
 - Another useful feature is the slash key, /, to search for an expression in the file.
-     - Try it, search for the gene with locus tag t0038.
+     - Try it, search for the gene with locus tag *t0038*.
      - What is the start and end position of this gene?

 ---